hosseinabadii/Fast-API/Projects/09 User Course Layered API (sqlalchemy - asyncpg)/README.md

 - **student_id**: Integer, Foreign Key (Link to the student who completed the content block)
 - **content_block_id**: Integer, Foreign Key (Link to the content block completed)

+Sure, here is your updated README section with the required changes:

+## Configurations

+Rename the `env.txt` file to `.env` to set your confugurations.
+Make sure to secure your `.env` file properly and avoid sharing it as it contains sensitive information.

-## Database Configuration
+### Database Configuration

-Rename the `env.txt` file to `.env` and set your database user, password, and database name in the following format:
+In the `.env` file, you need to set your database user, password, and database name in the following format:

 ```
 DATABASE_URL="postgresql+asyncpg://user:password@localhost:5432/mydb"